kevindoyleie/vhi-design-patterns/README.md

 communication and dependencies between subsystems.
 One way to achieve this goal is to introduce a `facade` object that provides a single, simplified interface to the more general facilities of a subsystem.

+Facade pattern hides the complexities of the system and provides an interface to the client using which the client can access the system.

+This pattern involves a single class which provides simplified methods required by a client and delegates calls to methods of existing system classes.

+Simply put, a facade encapsulates a complex subsystem behind a simple interface. **It hides much of the complexity and makes the subsystem easy to use.**

+Also, if we need to use the complex subsystem directly, we still can do that; we aren't forced to use the facade all the time.

+Besides, a much simpler interface, there's one more benefit of using this design pattern. **It decouples a client implementation from the complex subsystem**.
+Thanks to this, we can make changes to the existing subsystem and don't affect a client.

+### Consequences

+The facade pattern doesn't force us to unwanted tradeoffs, because it only adds additional layers of abstraction.
+Sometimes the pattern can be overused in simple scenarios, which will lead to redundant implementations.

 ### Real-time examples

+`javax.faces.context.FacesContext` uses `LifeCycle`, `ViewHandler`, `NavigationHandler` classes under the hood, but most clients are not aware of that.

+`javax.faces.context.ExternalContext` uses `ServletContext`, `HttpSession`, `HttpServletRequest`, `HttpServletResponse` and others inside.

 ### Vhi examples